jbfavre/trafficserver/doc/developer-guide/api/functions/TSHttpConnectWithPluginId.en.rst

 The combination of :arg:`tag` and :arg:`id` is intended to enable correlation in log post processing.
-The :arg:`tag` identifies the connection as related to the plugin and the :arg:`id` can be used in conjunction with plugin generated logs to correlate the log records.
+The :arg:`tag` identifies the connection as related to the plugin and the :arg:`id` can be used in conjuction with plugin generated logs to correlate the log records.

 Notes